 North West Calligraphers’ Association is a group of people who enjoy the art and practice of calligraphy (‘fine handwriting’).
-Now in our 32nd year there could not be a better time to join the Association.
-Anyone who has an interest in calligraphy is most welcome – beginner or experienced – as one of the strengths of the Association is its’ inclusiveness and the warmth of its’ welcome to new members.
+Now in our 33rd year there could not be a better time to join the Association.
+Anyone who has an interest in calligraphy is most welcome – beginner or experienced – as one of the strengths of the Association is its inclusiveness and the warmth of its welcome to new members.
 Someone will always lend you a piece of equipment or give you advice - if asked!

 Our main heading, above, was created by Barbara Alldred, that is to say it is real calligraphy, not a computer generated font.
 Of course it doesn't reproduce as well on screen as in real life.
-Barbara is working her way through the CLAS Diploma and says this about the piece:
+Barbara, who is working through her CLAS Diploma, says this about the piece:

 “I imagined a compact design that was easy to read yet had some interest and contrast.
 I eventually decided on freely written manipulated Italic using a Brause 3mm nib (Brause nibs are particularly good for manipulated work).
 To complement this I wrote Italic Capitals separated by thin red lines – all written with the same nib.
 The paper was Gerstaecker No 2 Drawing Paper which has some tooth and all the lettering was written with Winsor and Newton Indigo gouache.”